 Take time off

 Give your body adequate rest – a key element for recovery and performance improvement.
-It’s recommended that you take one or two days off from training a week from intense physical activity.
+It’s recommended that you take one or two days off each week from intense physical activity.
 Try not to push yourself past your limits.
 Neglecting to allow your body to rest and recover can cause weakness and stress, making sports injuries more likely.

 Use proper technique